 Here are my thoughts, after testing the 3Q by Conair, for a while:

-Quiet: The dryer is not noisy, but it’s not the the most quiet dryer I have ever used.
+Quiet: The dryer is not noisy, but it’s not the quietest dryer I have ever used.
 The company says that the Q3 dryer features up to 40 percent less noise from its patent-pending noise reduction design.
-Conair developed a foam insulation that sits inside the dryer’s rear attachment piece and reduces the noise in the dryer.
+Conair developed foam insulation that sits inside the dryer’s rear attachment piece and reduces the noise in the dryer.
 To my ears, this dryer is reasonably quiet.
-It would not disturb the average person sitting in the room with you, but I’d be it would annoy a sleeping baby.
+It would not disturb the average person sitting in the room with you, but I’d bet it would annoy a sleeping baby.
 Again, it’s all a matter of expectation.
 It’s quieter than most.
 I’ll give it 6 out of 10 points for (the second Q)

 Quality: The dryer is definitely solid, very well made and well priced for the innovations that Conair is offering.
 In fact, Conair has always offered good quality appliances at varying price points.
 The dryer also comes with a very large wide diffuser and a concentrator.
 The 72″ cord is long and heavy-duty.
 I’ll give it a 9 out of 10 for quality.

 The Infiniti Pro 3Q, is priced $119.99, and is in stores this month.
 It will launch in more than 15,000 U.S. doors, including Target, Ulta and Wal-Mart.
-For more information visit the Conair Infiniti web site
+For more information visit the Conair website